markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 ### Add a network

 The following example shows how to add a WPA2-Enterprise network with SSID and profile name `MyNetwork` that authenticates with PEAP-MSCHAPv2.
+This example is based on the sample profile at [WPA2-Enterprise with PEAP-MSCHAPv2 profile sample](/windows/win32/nativewifi/wpa2-enterprise-with-peap-mschapv2-profile-sample).

 ```xml
 <SyncML xmlns="SYNCML:SYNCML1.2">